asimrehman92/go-calculatorchallenge/README.md

 ## Run the code with Telnet
-First go to "cmd" directory, and then go to the "cal_telnet" directory, and then go to the "server" directory and run the  file
+First go to "cmd" directory, and then go to the "cal_telnet" directory, and then go to the "server" directory and run the  file.

 ## Run the code with gRPC
 First go to "cmd" directory, and then go to the "cal_grpc" directory,